 Housing Relocation and Stabilization Services Financial Assistance Rental Application Fees (when charged by owner to all applicants).
 Security Deposits (no more than 2 month's rent).
 Last Month's Rent (if required to obtain housing for an PATH Program participant; may be paid to the owner of that housing at that time the owner is paid the security deposit and the first month's rent; assistance must not exceed one month's rent and must be included in calculating the PATH Program participant's total rental assistance, which cannot exceed 24-months during any 3-year period).
 Utility Deposits (when required by utility company for all customers).
-Utility Payments (up to 24-months of payments per service, including up to 6-months of arrears per service; a partial payment of a utility bill counts as 1-month; assistance may only be provided if the PATH Program participant or a member of the same household has an account in his on how name with a willty or annual and a first and a 1.114 in his or her name with a utility company or proof of responsibility to make utility payments; eligible utility services are gas, electric, water, and sewage).
-Moving Costs (e.g. truck rental, moving company, up to 3-months of temporary storage fees provided that the fees are google defeat the data temporary storage fees provided that the fees are accrued after the date the PATH Program participant begins receiving PATH Program services and before the PATH Program participant moves into permanent housing).
+Utility Payments (up to 24-months of payments per service, including up to 6-months of arrears per service; a partial payment of a utility bill counts as 1-month; assistance may only be provided if the PATH Program participant or a member of the same household has an account in his or her name with a utility company or proof of responsibility to make utility payments; eligible utility services are gas, electric, water, and sewage).
+Moving Costs (e.g. truck rental, moving company, up to 3-months of temporary storage fees provided that the fees are accrued after the date the PATH Program participant begins receiving PATH Program services and before the PATH Program participant moves into permanent housing).
 Housing Search and Placement Assessment of housing barriers, needs, and preferences.
-Development of an action plan for locating housing. o Housing search.
+Development of an action plan for locating housing.
+Development of an action plan for locating housing.
+Housing search.
 Outreach to and negotiation with owners.
-Assistance with submitting rental applications and understanding leases. o Assessment of housing for compliance with ESG requirements for habitability, lead-based paint, and rent reasonableness.
-Assistance with obtaining utilities and making moving arrangements. o Tenant counseling.
-Housing Stability Case Management o Assessing, arranging, coordinating, and monitoring the delivery of individualized services to facilitate housing stability for an PATH Program participant who resides in permanent housing or to assist an PATH Program participant in overcoming immediate barriers to obtaining housing.Assistance cannot exceed 30-days during the period the PATH O Assistance cannot exceed 30-days during the period the PATH Program participant is seeking permanent housing and cannot exceed 24-months during the period the PATH Program participant is living in permanent housing.
-Services o Component services and activities consist of: Conducting the initial evaluation required, including verifying and documenting eligibility, for individuals and families applying for PATH Program assistance.
+Assistance with submitting rental applications and understanding leases.
+Assessment of housing for compliance with ESG requirements for habitability, lead-based paint, and rent reasonableness. • Assistance with obtaining utilities and making moving arrangements. • Tenant counseling.
+Housing Stability Case Management • Assessing, arranging, coordinating, and monitoring the delivery of individualized services to facilitate housing stability for an PATH Program participant who resides in permanent housing or to assist an PATH Program participant in overcoming immediate barriers to obtaining housing. • Assistance cannot exceed 30-days during the period the PATH Program participant is seeking permanent housing and cannot exceed 24-months during the period the PATH Program participant is living in permanent housing.
+Services • Component services and activities consist of: Conducting the initial evaluation required, including verifying and documenting eligibility, for individuals and families applying for PATH Program assistance.
 Counseling.
 Development, securing, and coordinating services and obtaining Federal, State, and local benefits.
 Monitoring and evaluating PATH Program participant progress.
 Providing information and referrals to other providers.
 Developing an individualized housing and service plan, including planning a path to permanent housing stability.
 Conducting, at minimum, annual re-evaluations required for the PATH Program.
-Credit Repair (e.g. budgeting/money management) o Credit counseling and other services necessary to assist PATH Program participants with critical skills related to household budgeting, managing money, accessing a free personal credit report, and resolving personal credit problems. o This assistance does not include payment or modification of a debt.
+Credit Repair (e.g. budgeting/money management) • Credit counseling and other services necessary to assist PATH Program participants with critical skills related to household budgeting, managing money, accessing a free personal credit report, and resolving personal credit problems. • This assistance does not include payment or modification of a debt.